Creating an Auto Parts Keywords List for SEO

 The Road to Purchase for car parts can vary a lot, depending on what part you’re optimizing for.
 For example, when a shopper needs an OEM part, it’s usually because something broke or wore out.
 It may not be a planned purchase.

-[bctt tweet=”The Road to Purchase for car parts varies a lot and you need an #SEO strategy to show up for potential buyers all along the Road.” username=”HedgesCompany”]But, for a performance car part, an accessory, or something to customize a vehicle, the shopper may have been thinking about that part for weeks, months or even years.
+But, for a performance car part, an accessory, or something to customize a vehicle, the shopper may have been thinking about that part for weeks, months or even years.

-The Road for these different kinds of parts can be wildly different, and your auto parts SEO strategy needs to be both adaptable and scalable in order to reach all kinds of potential buyers.
+The Road to Purchase for these different kinds of parts can be wildly different, and your auto parts SEO strategy needs to be both adaptable and scalable in order to reach all kinds of potential buyers.

 Look at the Road to Purchase and you can see SEO requirements change as a shopper moves along the Road.
 It may start with interest in a certain part without details.
 It may involve looking at forums for more ideas.
 The searches used on Google at this point can be vague and generic.